mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Seems to be able to protect against all replay attacks if we follow a simple rule which means it doesn't require any consensus changes.
-There are also some other ideas on how to tackle this problem that solve the problem at the consensus level.
-Each implementation has its own set of tradeoffs.
-The main benefit of non-consensus solutions is that they can be replaced later with any alternative, including a consensus solution.
+There are also other ideas on how to protect against replay attacks that solve the problem at the consensus level.
+Both wallet and consensus level solutions have their own tradeoffs.
+The main benefit of solutions at the wallet level is that they can't introduce a consensus failure and because they are only a change in the wallet behaviour, they can later be replaced by a consensus level solution if needed.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions